Why it’s Best to Get a Specialist Lawyer for Sex Offences

 - That you honestly and reasonably believed the complainant consented;

-Lawyers who specialise in sexual offence matters understand the nuances of putting forward this sort of defence.
+Lawyers who specialise in sexual offence matters understand the nuances of putting forward this sort of defence to a rape charge.
 This includes an understanding of the kind of evidence required to substantiate your case.

 Rules of Evidence